 There are several ways to volunteer with SOS NI and they all make a positive impact on the lives of vulnerable people and help create a greater sense of caring and compassion in our community.
 We don't ask you to have any specific skills or experience to volunteer with SOS NI.
 All we ask is that you have a big heart and an open mind.
 All training is provided.

 Join 220 amazing volunteers in providing our flagship service.
-SOS Bus volunteers are fully trained to help vulnerable people on our streets at a time when no one else is there to help.
+SOS Bus volunteers are fully trained to help vulnerable people on our streets.

 " I have offered my help as often as possible with SOS Bus, working on the buses and handing out snacks, hot drinks and the legendary soup to those leaving night clubs, coming from work, and the ones who sleep out and need it the most.
 It has turned my life around ever since by helping out, meeting and greeting friendly faces and making new friends along the way."